bharathjinka09/AI-MCP-Python/README.md

 ## Tips

-1.Install uv and the dependency packages
+1. Install uv and the dependency packages
 2. Download Claude desktop app
 3. Goto developer mode in Claude desktop and edit claude_desktop_config.json
 4. Add complete path of uv like below in claude_desktop_config.json